Cosmetics – Labeling

 Is there other information besides ingredient information on the packaging?

 Yes, cosmetics typically include expiration date information.
-You can learn about the preservatives needed to keep our cosmetics safe as well as how to calculate a cosmetic product's expiration date.
+You can learn about the preservatives needed to keep our cosmetics safe, as well as how to calculate a cosmetic product's expiration date.

-What is a marketing label?
+What is a marketing or "trend" label on a cosmetic?

 A marketing label is a featured word or image highlighted on a product's packaging to encourage sales.
 Often, these words/images underscore an ingredient (or lack of ingredient) or process that implies health, safety, or effectiveness.

 When a fad becomes part of mainstream conversation, companies may repackage, relabel, or even reformulate a product to meet the demand.
+Marketing labels often include "trend" or "hype" labeling.

 The same is true for any number of ingredients or labels.